+There are many reasons why you should learn how to respond to a Yelp review.
 People are reading about you and perusing reviews of local businesses online before deciding whether to visit.
 Not only that, because people often pull up business reviews on their phones to decide where to go then and there, what you do on Yelp easily translates offline through word-of-mouth.

 Say a group of friends are deciding which restaurant to visit on their night out.
 One of them pulls out their phone, scans through reviews on Yelp and goes, “This place has 5 stars on Yelp.”
 The place becomes the restaurant they end up visiting and gains a bunch of new customers who will spread the word if the meal is good.